viktorvesely/csae/README.md

 2. Behaviour steering - to actually align the network behaviour with human behaviour we can artificially increase or decrease the activation of the mono-semantic neuron, which either surpress unwanted behaviour or encourages wanted traits of the model.

 ## Explanation

-Very short explanation of the Convolutional sparse autoencoder (CSAE) is provided here.
-For full explanation please take a look at our report.

 CSAE is a neural network with two parts: encoder and decoder.
 The job of encoder is two take neural activations of Leela chess zero (Lc0) which are polysemantic (single neuron participates in multiple concepts) and project them to a larger (10x) latent space where each neuron is mono-semantic (the activations become sparse).
 The job of decoder is to undo this operation and restore the original activations (necessary for training and behaviour steering).
 The CSAE is trained to reconstruct the original activations faithfully and to make the latent space as sparse as possible (L1 activation penalty).

+For full explanation please take a look at our report.

 ## Data/weights Download link